 You can manage user accounts from the ‘Users’ tab of the ‘Settings’ page.

-A currently logged in user cannot delete himself from the web UI.
+A currently logged in user cannot delete themselves from the web UI.

 Add a user